massimopizzol/aligned-datapackage/README.md

 - Is based on the [frictionless standards](https://specs.frictionlessdata.io/) for describing data.
 The python scripts use the [frictionless framework](https://framework.frictionlessdata.io/) and related libraries.

-- Uses the LCI data format decribed in detail in this [zenodo archive]((https://doi.org/10.5281/zenodo.10843472)).
+- Uses the LCI data format decribed in detail in this [ALIGNED T1.2 LCI data template zenodo archive](https://doi.org/10.5281/zenodo.10843472).
 This tabular format mirrors the nomenclature and fields used in the [Brightway2](https://docs.brightway.dev/en/latest/) open LCA software framework.

 - It is intended for both python and non-python users.